 Thanks for your precious help!

-When using the mantra for meditation, it is quite normal to have thoughts and the breath and the mantra all happening at once.
-And there are other things that can be happening as well, like sounds outside the room, or in the room, strong emotions or a pain in the knee etc. All we need to do is to favour the mantra with our attention, over anything else that is happening.
+When using the mantra for meditation, it is quite normal to have thoughts and the breath and the mantra, all happening at once.
+There are other things that can be happening as well, like sounds outside the room, or in the room, strong emotions, or a pain in the knee etc. All we need to do is to favour the mantra with our attention, over anything else that is happening.
 That means that more than 50% of the attention is with the mantra.
-If we find that that is not the case, say if we have become distracted by a thought, then we simply favour the mantra again.
+If we find that that is not the case, say if we have become distracted by a thought, then we simply favour the mantra again with our attention.
 There is no need to push anything away, or stop anything from happening.
 There is also no need to label, or judge what is happening in the mind.
 It will be whatever it is supposed to be in that moment.

 Concerning the breath and the mantra becoming synchronised, this is also quite natural.
 In AYP, the advice given is not to either try to synchronise the mantra with the breath, or to try to stop it from happening.
 Simply treat it as any other thing that you notice is happening during meditation and easily favour the mantra with your attention.
 Over time, it will not be a concern any more.

 There is no perfect rhythm or speed for the mantra.
 Just let it go as it will without making any judgement as to whether it is too fast or too slow.
 It will find a rhythm of its own, which will change over time.
 Sometimes it will turn into a continuous sound, or even disappear altogether, which is fine as well.